dullhunk/book/industry/dropins/drop-in-sessions.md

-Drop in session information sheet
+* Drop in sessions in the School of Computer Science *

 At the School of Computer Science, University of Manchester, we schedule regular drop in sessions at peak times through the academic year allowing companies direct access to our students.

 The sessions are small and informal held over a lunch period, usually in a busy area where students are going to and from the labs, lecture theatres and café on the lower first.